nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 2a.
 Invalid format for the sort command.

     * 2a1.
-ModuleBook 3.5 shows an error message with the correct format for sort and example.
+ModuleBook3.5 shows an error message with the correct format for sort and example.

       Use case resumes at step 2.